 Kayak fishing has recently exploded in the sport fishing world.
 They are relatively inexpensive (compared to drift and motor boats), low maintenance, and can easily be stored and transported.
 They provide a stealthy way to sneak up on fish and can easily access hard to reach habitats.

 Kayak Fishing with a fly rod is no different than beginning any other hobby.
-It can be overwhelming with all the options available and can be frustrating at first.
-But like all things, practice makes perfect.
+It can be overwhelming with all the options available and can be frustrating at first, but like all things, practice makes perfect.
 Take your fly fishing game to the next level with these 5 quick tips on where and how to begin in the world of kayak fishing.

 1. Boat Selection is key.

 Kayaks come in all shapes, sizes and colors.
 You need to analyze where you fish the majority of the time, and what is important to you when you’re out on the water.
 Ask yourself, what fish do you want to catch and where do they live?

 Do you paddle on open waterways where tracking and speed make life easier?
 Maybe you’re out chasing reds in the coastal regions or taking on bigger lakes in search of striped bass.
 Look for a longer kayak with tracking ability that will allow you to cover more ground quickly and with less effort.

 2. What is life without accessories right?